Brar21/Python_Learning/README.md

    - To Replace word is present in string equal to given letter(value).
   *syntax to write replace() function*
      print(variable_name.replace(value_want_replace,value_want_after_replace))
      *it will replace all words if more then 1 same words are present in string with new value*

+# Escape sequences characters
+  1. Characters after "\" will come know as Escape sequence character *Example- \n,\t,\',\\ etc*